Valuation spreads suggest historic opportunity

 The valuation spreads between the cheapest stocks and the market are now approaching levels last seen during the tech bubble of the late 1990s and are among the widest spreads seen in the past 50 years.
-Investors are currently awarding premium valuations to high-growth biotechnology and information technology companies, as well as to stocks in the healthcare and consumer staples sectors-areas more associated with stability of earnings than with growth.
-In the uncertain macro environment that has prevailed since the global financial crisis, bond proxies such as real estate investment trusts (REITs) and utilities have essentially become momentum stocks.
+Investors are currently awarding premium valuations to high-growth biotechnology and information technology companies, as well as to stocks in the healthcare and consumer staples sectors—areas more associated with stability of earnings than with growth.
+In the uncertain macro environment that's prevailed since the 2008 global financial crisis, bond proxies such as real estate investment trusts (REITs) and utilities have essentially become momentum stocks.

 The historical context of widening spreads